Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 Nonetheless, he checks, that tells him very much!
 It does still have electricity as some dull brown comes out and drips to the catcher.
 He looks around for mugs, cups.
 There's a rack by the otherside, besides the sink.
 The mugs also have a layer of dust on them.
 Ae takes the one that has a 3 handle, and a silly graphic on the front, a grey infinity sign and the words "*The Universe will always be with us!*" cutting through it.
 Despite how interesting it may be, the time that he took to read it has the coffee machine liquid overflowing out the catcher and onto the table, dripping steadily to the floor, still buzzing with coffee making noises, the coffee grounds in it used and old.

-Mug quickly put underneath the spout, the dust about it wiped away with aer scarf on aer way when scampering back.
+A mug goes quickly underneath the spout, conveniently wipe away the dust with aer scarf on aer way scampering back.
 Ah...
 The floors are staining.
 The wood already soaking up the coffee like it's the first thing it's drank in years other than polish and wax.
-Time wears somethings down, including the bounds of their, and the carols they would sing as Zoran steps over them once again.
+Time wears things down, these timber varnish, and the carols they would harmonise along, as Zoran steps over them once again.

 Creaky little things...

+Ae hums lullabyes, look around again.

-Not their fault for existing, they were only manufactured to turn out this way and it's the best that they could want to be anyw- Stop, stop, stop.
+Not their fault for existing, their only birth sins were to be manufactured, to turn out this way.
+And it's the best that they could want to be anyw- Stop, stop, stop.
 Think something else.

+Zoran thinks of things that invoke calmness, things that tells aer 'there's someone waiting for you'.
+Difficult to believe, but signs like that did exist nevertheless.
+In the way ae would notice everything else you're not meant to pay attention to; the directions that the wood grain flowed; the gradient of colours in a distant cloud; how silence felt in his ears, a moment where birds did not chirp.

+He closes his eyes.
+Despite his own imagination being similarly disappointing as the rest of himself, he begins to recall.
+Purple trees, broken land beneath his steps, chimes of laughter, crystaline b- He opens his eyes before his heart's alarm, breathing deeply, the smell of mould in the air, coffee stained floor in front of his eyes.

+That was not helpful.

+Walk away.

+...

 ### Deleted scenes.